JakDaniels/MIOS/README.md

 It is recommended that you run this after every time you do a --os-update.
 Features in OpenSim change quickly on the development branch
 MIOS uses, OSGrid tracks any config changes that might occur as a result of code changes and regularly produces new base configs for the grid.
 Sometimes the default configs supplied with OpenSim change too.
 New options are sometimes added.
-We need to make sure we use the latest configs after a code update.
+We need to make sure we use the latest default configs after a code update.

 7) Create your first OpenSim Instance!

 By default if --config-set is not given then it will use the downloaded 'osgrid' config files.
 This can be changed in the MIOS config file.

 	# ./opensim.sh.php --add-instance Test1 --config-set osgrid
 	The Instance configs were generated successfully!
 Use --add-region now to add regions to this instance.